Xi stresses military personnel education for strong armed forces

 Military education should meet the requirements of combat, the needs of the armed forces and the demands of future missions, said Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission.

-He told military academies and schools to have a strong political underpinning, clarify their orientation, advance reforms and improve education quality.
+He told military academies and schools to have a strong political underpinning, clarify their direction, advance reforms and improve education quality.

+Arriving at the Army Infantry College on Tuesday morning, Xi came to the training ground to observe cadets tackle military obstacle courses.

+Leaving the training ground, Xi visited an institute dedicated to the research on revolutionary history and stressed the passing on of revolutionary traditions.